seasketch/geoprocessing/website/docs/tutorials/Tutorials.md

 ![Profile Duplicate](assets/terminal-duplicate.jpg "Profile Duplicate")

-- Change the name of the duplicated Ubuntu profiles to `Geoprocessing`
-- Change the profiles Terminal command from `C:\WINDOWS\system32\wsl.exe -d Ubuntu` to `C:\WINDOWS\system32\wsl.exe -u vscode -d Geoprocessing`.
-This will ensure that Geoprocessing starts with the correct user, instead of root.
+- Change the profiles Terminal command from `C:\WINDOWS\system32\wsl.exe -d Ubuntu` to `C:\WINDOWS\system32\wsl.exe -u vscode -d gp-stable-20241223`.
+This will ensure that Geoprocessing starts with the correct image (`gp-stable-20241223`), and the right user (`vscode`).
 - Save and exit your new profile
-- The Terminal dropdown menu should now have a new `Geoprocessing` choice.
+- The Terminal dropdown menu should now have a new `gp-stable-20241223` choice.
 Click this to start an instance of the Geoprocessing Distribution.
 It will open a shell, logged in with the vscode user.

 In the Geoprocessing shell, setup the workspaces directory where you will create projects: